emtes/se-unit-2-study-guide/README.md

 **tags:** #mutability
 **key:** "`b` points to the integer `1`, a primitive data type", "reassigning `a` has no effect on `b`"

+- value of b is 1 because it binded to the value of a in declaration and because of it points to a primitive data type it cannot be mutated by the reassignment of a.

 9. **What does the following code log?
 Explain why?**
 ```javascript